Rakeshdevunuri/QR-code/README.md

 the packages you need to install is that inquirer and  qr-image from the npm.js document

-then you can run the code
+then you can run the code and for your reference i have uploaded my packages once you look into that and install your packages